LinkedInLearning/learning-selenium-structure-scale-run-and-optimize-automated-tests-5989088/README.md

 ## Course Description

+In this course, Playwright test automation specialist Qambar Raza guides you through the essentials of Selenium, a cornerstone of browser test automation, including how to write and run tests on both local machines and cloud-based platforms like GitHub Actions.
+Learn how to set up Selenium, grasp the intricacies of debugging, and capture evidence of test failures using screenshots.
+Gain proficiency in structuring tests with page object models and optimizing test execution through parallelization and Selenium Grid.
+Explore the techniques for leveraging Selenium Manager and integrating wire mock for efficient testing workflows.
+With each lesson building on the previous, this course actively engages you in fixing, coding, and running tests as a real-world test automation engineer.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.